ShabanAntony/stream-service/README.md

   - `seed`
 - Sidebar loads channels from the same category
 - Seeded channel is placed into slot 1
+- Sidebar/list remains legacy-rendered; player slots are React-rendered and synchronized through a bridge (`window.multiviewBridge`)

 ## Current UX Contract (MVP)